peteraquah184-pixel/22csc241d-assignment/README.md

-Student Registration System
+Student Registration System in PHP

-This is a simple PHP web application for registering students into a MySQL database.
+This project is a simple PHP application that simulates a student registration system.

-Features:
+It was created as part of the CSC assignment.

+Files included:
+1. student_records.sql - Database snapshot containing table structure for storing student records.
+2. connect.php - Establishes connection between PHP and MySQL database.
-- Registration form with fields: Full Name, Email, Department, Matric Number
+3. index.php - Provides the student registration form (Full Name, Email, Department, Matric Number).
-- Input validation (all fields required, email must be valid)
-- Stores records in MySQL database (student_records table)
-- Displays all registered students in a table
-- Extra: Delete button to remove a student record

-Files in this Repository:
-- connect.php : Database connection file
-- index.php : Registration form
-- process.php : Handles form validation and saving data
+4. process.php - Handles form submission and saves the data into the database.
-- view.php : Displays all registered students
+5. view.php - Displays all registered students with an option to delete.
-- student_db.sql : Database table structure

-How to Run:
-1. Import student_db.sql into your MySQL database
-2. Update connect.php with your database credentials
-3. Open index.php in a browser to register students
-4. Open view.php to see the registered students

-Author:
-Name: Peter Aquah
+6. delete.php - Deletes a student record when the delete button is clicked.

-Reg Number: 22/CSC/241D
+Author: 22/CSC/241D (peteraquah184-pixel)
-Course: CSC 200L
-University of Cross River State
-Date: 03 September 2025